Skip to Main Content

 The specific course that prepares you for the exam may be excluded from your Excess Credit Hour calculations, but not all courses in the degree program.
 Examples of these might be a computer science class that prepares you for a Microsoft certification exam or a foundational education class that prepares you for a teacher certification exam.

-All credit earned while on active duty is exempt from the Excess Credit Hour law.
+All credit earned while on active-duty is exempt from the Excess Credit Hour law.
 Documenting active duty military service is something we do not currently track, so it is critical you let us know of any credit you have earned while on active duty.
-You will need to submit an Enrollment Services Appeal that includes a copy of your DD214, orders, or standard employment letter as part of the appeal.
+You will need to submit an Excess Credit Hour Surcharge Appeal that includes a copy of your DD214, orders, or standard employment letter as part of the appeal documentation.

 • Do graduate courses count?